patmonardo/Yoga/Idea/Yoga/citta.md

 ##### **c.
 Citta (Mind)**

--   The **individualized mind-stuff**, subject to fluctuations and modifications.
+-   The **individualized **, subject to fluctuations and modifications.
 -   The **field where Citi operates**, shaping experiences.

 ------------------------------------------------------------------------